13. Egyptian Mau

 One unique behavior of the Turkish Van is their love of water.
 They are not afraid of it and enjoy swimming and bathing in pools.
 If you’re a cat lover with a pond, this breed will likely be right at home.

 # 7. Siberian

 Siberian cats are of large cat breed, with males weighing between 11 to 16 pounds and females weighing between 8 to 11 pounds.
-Owning a Siberian cat is a great privilege as they are not only beautiful and large but also have excellent interaction with its owners.
+Owning a Siberian cat is a great privilege as they are not only beautiful and large but also have excellent interaction with their owners.
 They are known to follow you around the house and make great companion pets.

 Siberian cats have a unique behavior of enjoying water play, likely due to their origins as snow forest cats adapted to extremely cold temperatures.
 They are also playful and loyal to their owners.
 Their thick and dense coat protects them from the cold weather.

 # 6. Bengal Cat